 Due to the implementation of NI52-112 non-GAAP measures, the comparative figures have been revised to ensure comparability and consistency of calculation.
-Previously reported opex/boe for Q3 2021 and the first nine months of 2021 was \$5.2/boe and \$5.6/boe respectively due to the former methodology using a weighted average cost per field and a broader definition of operation costs.
+Previously reported opex/boe for Q2 2021 and H1 2021 was \$6.0/boe and \$6.2/boe respectively due to the former methodology using a weighted average cost per field and a broader definition of operation costs.